youchainhq/you-solidity/docs/control-structures.rst

 #.
 If you call a function via a message call but it does not finish properly (i.e. it runs out of gas, has no matching function, or throws an exception itself), except when a low level operation ``call``, ``send``, ``delegatecall`` or ``callcode`` is used.
 The low level operations never throw exceptions but indicate failures by returning ``false``.
 #.
 If you create a contract using the ``new`` keyword but the contract creation does not finish properly (see above for the definition of "not finish properly").
 #.
 If you perform an external function call targeting a contract that contains no code.
 #.
-If your contract receives Ether via a public function without ``payable`` modifier (including the constructor and the fallback function).
+If your contract receives You via a public function without ``payable`` modifier (including the constructor and the fallback function).
 #.
-If your contract receives Ether via a public getter function.
+If your contract receives You via a public getter function.
 #.
 If a ``.transfer()`` fails.

 Internally, Solidity performs a revert operation (instruction ``0xfd``) for a ``require``-style exception and executes an invalid operation